LATINO TOWNHALL the College of Southern Nevada &SHNEP – Youth Council

 So what do young Latinos need to know to succeed?
 I was contemplating this question for awhile on a Saturday afternoon as I watched a game of college football.
 The following strategic tools emerged before me to empower Latino youth:

-1. Seek to be Spiritual Spirituality should be your top priority since it’s key to awakening your inner person.
-Many Latinos are stuck in a lifeless religion; we must move away from that mold and seek the truth within.
+1. Seek to be Spiritual – Spirituality should be your top priority since it’s key to awakening your inner person.
+Many Latinos are stuck in a lifeless religion; we must move away from that mold and seek the truth.
+Keep in mind that the life you live is the truth you follow.

-2. Learn to Master the English language Learn to write effectively and communicate well.
+2. Learn to Master the English language – Learn to write effectively and communicate well.
 Don’t be shy to take classes that challenge your verbal development such as speech class, debate, and rhetoric.
-Speech class in college helped me overcome my fears in speaking in front of others.
+Speech class in college helped me overcome my fears of speaking in front of people.
+The funny thing was that everyone else in that class had some fear of speaking in front of others, which put me more at ease.
 I’m so thankful for that class.

-3. Find your Passion and Life Mission You must ponder and answer these questions: Why am I here?
+3. Find your Passion and Life Mission – You must ponder and answer these questions: Why am I here?
 What was I created to do?
-Develop a life mission statement, something that will guide you and direct your decision making.
+Start by developing a life mission statement, something that will guide you and direct your decision making.
 Here’s a glimpse at mine:

-I was created to help others find their niche and passion in life; to develop them to display their fullest potential.
+I was created to help others find their niche and passion in life, and to develop them to display their fullest potential.

 My life mission statement is simple yet tells people that I love personal development and helping others find their place in life.
 Second, your passion is what energizes you to do what you do best each day.
 When you’re passionate, it’s like there is no difference in days; a Monday is like a Friday because you love what you do.
 Combined, your “mission” and “passion” are powerful tools for personal engagement, and engaging others.

-4. Discover and Cultivate Innate Gifts and Abilities You must ask yourself: What are my personal strengths?
+4. Discover and Cultivate Innate Gifts and Abilities – You must ask yourself: What are my personal strengths?
 The Gallup Organization conducted a 25 year study and discovered 34 innate strengths most common in people.
 The test will reveal your top 5 signature themes.
 You can take an Online test to discover and develop your personal gifts.
+Go to this link: http://www.strengthsfinder.com/home.aspx .
+Yes, there is a small cost but its worth the investment.

-7. Develop Your Character Character is developed over a lifetime of choices, so start early in life; speak well of others, learn to love others, and respect them even if you disagree with them.
-Ask others, like your mentors, to speak into your life, provide critical feedback for change and to periodically check your blind spots.
+7. Focus on Developing Your Character – Character is developed over a lifetime of choices, so start early in life; speak well of others, learn to love others, and respect them even if you disagree with them.
+Ask others, like your mentors, to speak into your life, and to provide critical feedback for change and to periodically check your blind spots.